 Note: The couples may also provide anything that may be relevant that they want to talk about in a phone interview.
 They must also list down any people who are aware of their current relationship status.

-Services Australia will assess your relationship and situation based on five factors:
+Services Australia will assess your relationship and situation based on four factors:

-- Financial arrangements include whether you share bank accounts or pay bills together.
+- Financial arrangements – This is whether you share bank accounts or pay bills together.

-- Household arrangements, such as whether you live together and share household expenses.
+- Household arrangements – This factor constitutes whether you live together and share household expenses.

-- Social aspects of the relationship include whether you attend social events together or spend time with each other’s friends and family.
+- Social aspects of the relationship – This includes whether you attend social events together or spend time with each other’s friends and family.

-- Nature of commitment, such as whether you see your relationship as long-term and have plans for the future together.
+- Nature of commitment – This applies whether you see your relationship as long-term and have plans for the future together.

 Services Australia will assess all of these factors to determine if you are in a de facto relationship with your partner.
 If you are found to be in a de facto relationship, your partner’s income and assets may also be taken into account when determining your eligibility for certain payments.

-It’s important to be honest and accurate when completing the SS293 form, as providing false or misleading information could result in penalties.
-If you’re unsure about how to answer any of the questions on the form, you can seek advice from Services Australia or a legal professional.
+Like in all legal documents, it’s important to stay honest and accurate when filling up the SS293 form, as doing the opposite could result in penalties.
+If you’re unsure about how to answer any of the questions on the form, you can seek advice from Services Australia or a legal professional like JB Solicitors.

 JB Solicitors can help disputed couples decide on the best arrangements they can make for themselves and their children.
-Our lawyers can also provide mediation and arbitration services if they do not want court proceedings.
+We have experience and knowledge on family law and what you should or should not do during divorce and separation.
+Luckily, our lawyers can also provide mediation and arbitration services if they do not want court proceedings which can be a money and time saver.